 Me'lani Labat Joseph, M.P.P. · Me'lani is the Founder of Transformative Innovations, which provides strategic thinking and technical assistance to organizations and institutions on ways to maximize outcomes for youth and communities, with a special focus on promoting equity in STEM.
 She has over 27 years of experience in community and youth development and programming; specifically designing, developing and implementing preK-12th grade STEM outreach programs, with a special focus on serving underrepresented minority students.
 Me'lani is passionate about promoting the educational, social and emotional development of students of color.

-Paul Park, MD, MSc · Paul is the Chief Mission Officer at Lifelong, a medical non-profit that focuses on addressing the social determinants of health for marginalized communities.
-Prior to working at Lifelong, Paul was the Director of Implementation for Noncommunicable Disease at Partners In Health (PIH).
+Paul Park, MD, MSc · Paul is the Senior Director of Programs at Solid Ground, a social service non-profit that focuses on addressing the social determinants of health for marginalized communities.
+Prior to working at Solid Ground, Paul was the Director of Implementation for Noncommunicable Disease at Partners In Health (PIH).
 Paul has worked to build health systems in Rwanda, Kenya, and elsewhere, which includes living 6 years in East Africa.
-Paul holds appointments at the Division of Global Health Equity at Brigham and Women’s Hospital and Harvard Medical School.
-He is also an internal medicine medical officer at the Mashpee Wampanoag Health Service Unit for the Indian Health Services.
+Paul holds appointments at the Division of Global Health Equity at Brigham and Women’s Hospital and Harvard Medical School, where he is an assistant professor.
+He is also an internal medicine medical officer at Federally Qualified Health Centers in King County, Washington.

 Susanna Krey, MEd · Sue is a senior vice president at the Sisters of Charity Health System, which includes two Catholic hospitals, two assisted living and skilled nursing facilities, three grantmaking foundations addressing root causes of poverty, and six community outreach organizations.
 Sue currently serves as the president of the Sisters of Charity Foundation of Cleveland, which she was instrumental in developing, along with the Sisters of Charity grantmaking foundations in Canton and South Carolina.
 In addition to their work on issues like chronic homelessness and infant mortality, the Sisters have also been the driving force behind Cleveland's Promise Neighborhood.